simon-whitehead/assembly-fun/windows-x64/README.md

-        push rbp		; Preserve rbp again, which means the top of the stack is now what rbp was mov rbp,rsp	 ; Store our stack pointer sub rsp,0x28	; Allocate another 40 bytes of Shadow Space if this function calls another.
+        push rbp		; Preserve rbp again, which means the top of the stack is now what rbp was mov rbp,rsp	 ; Store our stack pointer sub rsp,0x20	; Allocate 32 + 8 + 8 (return address + push rbp above) bytes of Shadow Space if this function calls another.
 Again, the return address being on the stack misaligns it so we need to align it again)

         ; Shadow Space of start function is accessible like this: mov [rbp+0x10],rcx	; Store Argument #1 in the start of the Shadow Space (at +16 because RBP is as above, and RBP+8 is the return address because of the call instruction) mov [rbp+0x18]

+If you disregard any local stack space assignments, then your stack alignment can be of the form `16n+8`.
+In hex that is simple, its `0xn8`.

+This however does not work if you `push rbp` in your prologue, as that adds another 8 bytes to the stack.
+To fix it, you need to pad it out to the nearest multiple of 16 (in our case it perfectly hits 48 ..
+32 + 8 + 8, so we don't have to do anything).

 ### Don't push